Celebrating America's 250th, Sale LIVE! Till July 10th.

 Final Verdict

 The ComMarker B4 JPT MOPA is one of the strongest value propositions in desktop fiber laser engraving at the sub-$2,000 price point.
-The JPT M7 MOPA source provides the colour engraving capability that previously required much more expensive machines.
-The package — two lenses, rotary, foot switch, goggles, sample materials — is more complete than most competitors at this price.
+The JPT M7 MOPA source provides the colour engraving capability that previously required much more expensive machines, and the complete package — two lenses, rotary, foot switch, goggles — is more comprehensive than most competitors at this price.

 Frequently Asked Questions